 What were the boons?
 How he achieved them?
 And, then, why don’t we hear much about him in Mahabharata battle?

-Cut to time segment 2, Roop Singh Chauhan was ruling Khatu Kingdom.
-He and his wife Sukhibi was blessed with a son named Prithiviraj.
-The circumstances too turns and we see they have decided to build a temple in their kingdom.
+Cut to time segment 2, Roop Singh Chauhan was ruling the Khatu Kingdom.
+He and his wife Sukhibi was blessed with a son named Prithviraj.
+The circumstances turn and we see they have decided to build a temple in their kingdom.
 Whose temple was that?
 And, why they decided to build it?
 We meet many characters like Balaram (cow), Hameshi (Pujari), Marsha (villager) and others during the tale.

 Cut to time segment 3, on the day of 18 February, 1993, a boy named Shyam was born!
-He was a heir of a business tycoon who belongs to the royal lineage.
-He and his cousin Balram was almost inseparable.
+He was an heir of a business tycoon who belongs to the royal lineage.
+He and his cousin Balram were almost inseparable.
 How he meets with a strange fate is explored in this segment.
-And yes, we got to know about Ashoka’s 9 unknown men, Radhagupta ( and his expertise in Bio genetics ), Vishaka and many other characters.
+And yes, we got to know about Ashoka’s 9 unknown men, Radhagupta ( and his expertise in Biogenetics ), Vishaka and many other characters.
 And, yes Shyam was also on the quest of finding true love.

 Seems a complex and intriguing story, right?
 It is indeed.
 When you have so many questions in your mind (like now), you shall go ahead and read the book 🙂 .

 The book, of course, re-tells a fraction of Mahabharata, but it ends it there.
-It then weaves the traces of the same fraction in a thriller setup in the modern time.
-Of f course, to jump from the Mahabharata time to the modern time, it takes little rest in the recent (comparatively) historical time as well.
+It then weaves the traces of the same fraction in a thriller set up in the modern time.
+Of course, to jump from the Mahabharata time to the modern time, it takes little rest in the recent (comparatively) historical time as well.

 The reference of Thiruvalluvar, the famous poet, in the preface made us delighted.